Mohan-vamsi6/BIGDATA-SQL-PRESTO-TECH_1/README.md

 Now open the file and **copy** the **.jar** file from the **/lib folder** and move it inside the folder of the virtual machine `/.../kafka/plugins/mongodb-connector` using a file manager ssh(es.
 CyberDuck).

 To run the connector, it is necessary to define three different configurations as JSON files to submit to the worker connector.

-- One configuration is dedicated to the first approach solution [(See File)](https://github.com/TBDMProject/SQL-PRESTO-TECH_1/blob/main/MongoDBConnectors/FirstApproach/mongodb_connect.json).
-This connector allow to consume the original messages streamed by kafka and store them into a single collection called "iotsimulator"
-- The second approach needs two different configurations to run properly [(See files)](https://github.com/TBDMProject/SQL-PRESTO-TECH_1/tree/main/MongoDBConnectors/SecondApproach).
+- The approach needs two different configurations to run properly [(See files)](https://github.com/TBDMProject/SQL-PRESTO-TECH_1/tree/main/MongoDBConnectors/SecondApproach).
 In this case the connectors will read messages processed by the Kafka Stream App into two different topics.
 The mongodb1-connector will read messages from the "mqtt.main" topic and will store them into a collection called "general", while the mongodb2-connector will read messages under the topic "mqtt.measures" and store them inside the "measures" collection.

 In order to run these connectors submit to the worker for each configuration: